Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Modeling Framework

-\begin{itemize} \item Model AV: uses acoustic (A) occupancy data from a clustering algorithm and a subset of manually validated (V) vocalizations. \item Model C: uses point count (C) data. \item Model AC: uses acoustic occupancy data from a clustering algorithm and point count data. \item Model AVC: uses acoustic occupancy data from a clustering algorithm, a subset of manually validated vocalizations, and point count data. \end{itemize}
+\begin{itemize} \item Model AV: uses acoustic (A) vocalizations obtained from a clustering algorithm and a subset of manually validated (V) vocalizations. \item Model C: uses point count (C) data. \item Model AC: uses acoustic vocalizations obtained from a clustering algorithm and point count data. \item Model AVC: uses acoustic vocalizations obtained from a clustering algorithm, a subset of manually validated vocalizations, and point count data. \end{itemize}

-We describe Model AV and Model C separately then detail their connection via a joint likelihood to form Model AC and Model ACV.
-An overview of the modeling approach is presented in Figure~\ref{fig:modelDiagram}.
+We describe Model AV and Model C separately then detail their connection via data integration to form Model AC and Model AVC.
+While we could distinguish a Model A that only uses acoustic vocalizations obtained from a clustering algorithm, this model would not provide any mechanism to discriminate between false positive and true positive detections, which is known to lead to biased estimates when estimating occupancy and/or abundance (Chapter 7; \citealt{keryRoyle2020}), and so we do not consider Model A further.